aogriffiths/google-apps-sso-nodejs-example/README.md

 Instructions PART 1 - The Basics
 --------------------------------

-### Git fork this project:
+### Fork this project
-    git clone git://github.com/aogriffiths/google-apps-sso-nodejs-example.git
-This will create a local copy for you to edit.
+    git clone git://github.com/aogriffiths/google-apps-sso-nodejs-example.git my-google-apps-sso This will create a local copy for you to edit.
 I don't recommend you push your changes back to github because the configuration files you get are going to contain some private information about your Google Apps domain.

-### Create a Heroku app:
+### Create a Heroku app
+Change directory to your fork and create a heroku app for it.

+    cd my-google-apps-sso
     heroku create

-You will get output like this:
+This will return somthing like:

     Creating big-mountain-2233... done, stack is cedar
     http://big-mountain-2233.herokuapp.com/...

 Make a note of the name and URL that Heroku has given your app.
-You can always change this if you like, with a
+You can always change it with a:

     heroku rename <new_name>